Dr Benjamin Wild

 Journal Articles

-Wild, BL., 2020.
+Wild, B.L., 2020.
 'Critical reflections on cultural appropriation, race and the role of fancy dress costume', Critical Studies in Fashion & Beauty, 11 (2), pp. 153-173.

 Wild, B., 2016.
 'Imitation in fashion: Further reflections on the work of Thorstein Veblen and Georg Simmel', Fashion, Style & Popular Culture, 3 (3), pp. 281-294.